AkgunOnur/FlyingCar_BackyardFlyer/README.md

 The written code is similar to how a drone would be controlled from a ground station computer or an onboard flight computer.

+[//]: # (Image References)

+[image1]: ./examples/1.png ""
+[image2]: ./examples/2.png ""

+## Mission
+The required task is to command the drone to fly a 15 meter box at a 3 meter altitude.
+You'll fly this path in two ways: first using manual control and then under autonomous control.

+Manual control of the drone is done using the instructions found with the simulator.

+Autonomous control will be done using an event-driven state machine.
+First, you will need to fill in the appropriate callbacks.
+Each callback will check against transition criteria dependent on the current state.
+If the transition criteria are met, it will transition to the next state and pass along any required commands to the drone.

+![alt text][image1]

+![alt text][image2]

 ## Step 1: Download the Simulator
 If you haven't already, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-Simulator-Releases/releases).